 - 2 lbs. of cow feet

-- One big bulb of onions (quartered; use for cooking meat)
+- 1 bulb of onions (quartered; use for cooking the meat)

-- 1 tablespoon Knorr seasoning powder or 4 cubes of Maggi (for cooking the meat).
+- 1 tablespoon seasoning powder or 4 seasoning cubes (for cooking the meat)

-- 4 (12oz) bags of frozen okra (roughly blend with a blender).
+- 4 (12oz) bags of frozen okra or 2 lb. of frozen okra

-- 1 (12oz) bag of frozen spinach (remove from the spinach to thaw)
+- 1 (12oz) bag of frozen spinach (you can thaw or use from frozen)

 - ¼ cup of ground crayfish